withastro/roadmap/proposals/0046-i18n-domain-support.md

 # Non-Goals

-- Force a redirect to users
+- Redirect users from a path website to a domain website
 - Change website/domain based on the language of the user's browser